zubata88/mdgru/docs/how_to_install.rst

 Requirements (on ubuntu) can be installed using the following lines of code.
-On other systems, use the corresponding packages.
-Make sure to use tensorflow v 1.8 for the tensorflow backend.
+On other systems, use the corresponding packages. **Make sure to use tensorflow>=1.8 for the TensorFlow backend.**

+It's best to use a virtual environment with Python 3.5.

 ::